Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Related Works

 \subsection{Item Token Representation}

 A key step in generative recommenders is to represent items as discrete tokens that can be consumed by language models.
 Early approaches fall into two broad categories: pseudo ID-based and text-based.
 To encode a large number of items, pseudo ID-based methods assign each item a unique token identifier without incorporating any semantic structure~\cite{chu2023leveraging,p5,index,wang2024enhanced}.
 Text-based methods, on the other hand, utilize item metadata (e.g., titles, descriptions) to construct natural language prompts representing input item sequences~\cite{bao2025bi,dai2023uncovering,li2023generative,liao2023llara,zhang2025recommendation,zhang2021language,liao2024llara}.
 While more expressive, text-based methods incur high inference costs and may introduce hallucinated content~\cite{index}.
 To balance semantic fidelity and token efficiency, recent work introduces semantic indexing schemes that extract compact token sequences by quantizing pretrained text embeddings of item descriptions~\cite{tiger,letter,LCRec,zhu2024costcontrastivequantizationbased,general_VQ}.
 However, existing semantic indexers adopt static tokenization, where tokenized item representations remain fixed throughout training, limiting the model’s ability to adapt item representations based on recommendation signals.
 To address the static tokenization limitation, ETEGRec~\cite{etegrec} jointly trains the item tokenizer and recommender model in an end-to-end fashion, though this coupling may introduce instability as token assignments evolve during training.
 ED$^2$~\cite{yin2025unleash} proposes a duo-index framework with a multi-grained token regulator and instruction tuning with user-level metadata, which may not be available in all scenarios.
 In contrast, our method enables stable yet contextually adaptive token interpretation during generation without relying on user-specific information.
+Moreover, a recent concurrent work, ActionPiece~\cite{hou2025actionpiece}, models context by applying BPE-based tokenization to group frequent item transitions into semantic units, enabling a standard Transformer to predict the next "action piece" via self-attention without requiring auxiliary parameter modules.
+Our work keeps the next-item prediction formulation with a context-enhanced item token representation.